MarketDataApp/documentation/sheets/stocks/stockdata.md

     - "bidSize" – The quantity of shares offered at the bid price.
     - "askSize" – The quantity of shares offered at the ask price.
     - "volume" – The quantity of shares traded.
-    - "symbol" - The ticker symbol of the stock. _Only returned when using a bulk candles formula._
+    - "symbol" - The ticker symbol of the stock. _Only returned when using a bulk quotes formula._
     - "all" – Returns all values.

 - **startDate** _(OPTIONAL)_ The start date when fetching historical data.
 If start date is specified, but endDate is not, only the single day’s data is returned.
 Multiple tickers may be used if only a single day's data is being returned.